 What about my Ownership Shares?

 As a PFC owner, you bought two Ownership Shares for $200 total.
 These shares are tied to voting rights within our democratic organization, One Owner = One Vote.
 Ownership shares funded our outreach and start-up efforts but represent a small fraction of the capital needed.

 What if the Co-Op doesn’t open?
 Will I get my money back?

-Prairie Food Co-op will hold all funds invested in Shares and Loans in escrow until we have raised a total of $2.5 million or more.
+Prairie Food Co-op will hold all funds invested in Shares and Loans in escrow until we have raised a minimum of $2.5 million in Owner contributions.
 At that time, the board will re-assess feasibility, as we have done at every major step of our development process.
 If the board determines that the project is no longer feasible and will not proceed, investments will be returned.
 Once escrow is broken, if the co-op does not open or closes after opening, investments are unlikely to be returned and subject to legal requirements with all contributors.

 Charitable donations cannot be returned.
 Donations made to our fiscal agent on our behalf cannot be returned once made.
 If the board determines the project is no longer feasible, our fiscal agent will use the donated funds to support the wise use of cooperative approaches through education and development.